schadenfred/proscrypt-koans/README.md

 # Chapter 1

 Congratulations!
-You've solved your first koan, which if you think about it is kind of like solving a koan about solving koans -- which if I think about it is kind of another way of saying that I've successfully introduced you to the concept of recursion in programming.
-We'll explore recursion in more depth later but for now you can think of recursion as Russell Brand fixing his hair inside a house of mirrors.
+You've solved your first koan, which if you think about it is like solving a koan about solving koans.
+And which if I think about it is kind of another way of saying that I've successfully introduced you to the concept of recursion in programming.
+We'll explore recursion in more depth later, but for now you can think of recursion as Russell Brand fixing his hair inside a house of mirrors.

 Now I'm going to bastardize a French culinary phrase.